Abhishek-Jaiswar/complaints/docs/howToUse.md

 - Just add the **/admin**.
 - The admin login will be displayed.

+#### How can you access admin panel
+- navigate to /admin
+- enter the following credentials
+- email:  abhishek@gmail.com
+- password: 123456
 #### Note

 You can't create account as a admin even if this application has **_RBAC_** authentication model, Here's why.